 - 3 tablespoons mayonnaise

 - 1/4 teaspoon seasoned salt

 - Dash of hot pepper sauce (such as Tabasco)

-- Brush top of fish with lemon juice.
-Put fish in preheated oven of 375 degrees.
-Cook for 12 to 15 minutes or until fish starts to flake.
+- Brush the top of the fish with lemon juice.
+Put fish in a preheated oven of 375 degrees.
+Cook for 12 to 15 minutes or until the fish starts to flake.

 Even Quicker and Simpler Tilapia Recipe

 You should be very pleased with this tilapia recipe.
 If you would like to try an even easier, even quicker tilapia recipe, perhaps the easiest of all, then I have tried such a thing that works really well.

 - Take the desired amount of frozen tilapia out of the bag and place it in a buttered or sprayed non-stick pan.
 You can sprinkle a little olive oil or canola oil in the pan if you prefer.
 Place a lid over the pan of fish with the burner turned to medium heat.
 Do make sure the pan is hot before you put tilapia in it.
 Cook for 3 or 4 minutes before checking the fish.
 If tilapia is starting to turn white, it's time to turn it over.

 - Sprinkle a choice of seasonings on the tilapia before turning.
 A simple option is to sprinkle salt and pepper or perhaps lemon pepper.
 You can also experiment with your favorite seasonings: garlic salt, dill weed, or cajun seasoning, to name a few.
 You can even brush the fish with melted butter.